jidongxiao/CSCI1200-DataStructures/hws/07_search_engine/README.md

 - Backlinks. <!--: The number and quality of links from other reputable websites are assessed.-->
 <!--- Freshness.-->

 For each page to be presented, we calculate a page score, and then present these pages in a descending order to the user, i.e., pages whose page score is higher should be presented first.
-As the page score consists of two factors, we will calculate the score for each of these two factors, and we name them the *keywords density score*, and the *backlinks score*.
+As the page score consists of two factors, we will calculate the score for each of these two factors, and we name them the *keywords density score*, and the *backlinks score*, respectively.
 Once we have these two scores, we can get the page score using this formula:

 page score = (0.8 * keywords density score + 0.2 * backlinks score); [**formula 1**] <a name="formula-1"></a>

 In order to match the results used by the autograder, you should define all scores as *double*.
 Next we will describe how to calculate the keywords density score and the backlinks score.

-#### KeyWords Density Score
+#### Keywords Density Score

 A search query may contain one keyword or multiple keywords.
-Given a set of keywords, we can calculate the keywords density score by doing the following two steps:
+Given a set of keywords, we can calculate the keywords density score by following these two steps:

 1. Calculate a density score for each keyword within the document.
 2. Accumulate these individual density scores into a combined score. <!--represent the overall keyword density of the document for the given set of keywords.-->